snowplow/snowplow/docs/04_selfhosting_snowplow.md

 <a name="privacy"/>
 ## A note on privacy

-Above we mentioned that, from a performance perspective, it is not important which Amazon data center you choose to self-host your pixel (or indeed your JavaScript):
+Above we mentioned that, from a performance perspective, it is not important which Amazon data center you choose to self-host your pixel, or indeed your JavaScript:

-**Add in image**
+![chooseregion] [chooseregion]

+However, data center choice, particularly for your access logs, does matter from a data privacy perspective.
+For example, at the time of writing Amazon Web Services [recommends] [dataprivacy] storing data in the EU (Ireland) region if you wish to comply with EU data privacy regulations.

+It is your responsibility to ensure that you comply with the privacy laws governing your web property and users.

 [aws]: http://aws.amazon.com/
 [pixel]: /snowplow/snowplow/raw/master/tracker/static/ice.png